Caffeine Addiction Is Real – Here’s How To Address It

 Caffeine dependence can impact your mental health

 Caffeine addiction is thought to be the result of a mix of neurological, genetic, and behavioral factors.
-Neurologically speaking, caffeine can interfere with the function of adenosine, a neurotransmitter that helps regulate our sleep-wake cycles.
+Neurologically speaking, caffeine can interfere with the function of adenosine, a neurotransmitter that helps control our sleep-wake cycles.
 Because caffeine and adenosine have a similar structure, caffeine molecules are able to bind to adenosine receptors.
 This prevents the sleepiness-inducing effects of adenosine and instead causes an increase in energy and wakefulness.

 With frequent caffeine use comes an increase in adenosine receptors.
 More caffeine is then required to adequately block the effects of adenosine.
 Once the brain is used to this amount of caffeine, withdrawal symptoms can occur when the substance isn’t present.